-The Gifts of Imperfection: Let Go of Who You Think You're Supposed to Be and Embrace Who You Are is the third book that I've read by Brené Brown.
+The Gifts of Imperfection is the third book that I've read by Brené Brown.
 I was not disappointed.
-This book offers as set of guideposts toward Wholehearted leaving, which involves "engaging in our lives from a place of worthiness".
-The … Continue reading Book review: The Gifts of Imperfection
+This book offers as set of guideposts toward Wholehearted living, which involves "engaging in our lives from a place of worthiness".
+The guideposts include cultivating self-compassion, cultivating a resilient spirit, cultivating calm and stillness, and finding meaningful… Continue reading Book Review: The Gifts of Imperfection

 In this series, I will dig a little deeper into the meaning of psychological terms.
-This week's term: Resilience I used to be at least moderately resilient, but when depression is doing it's thing I feel like I have no resilience at all, and the slightest little hiccup will knock me on my ass.
-Wikipedia defines … Continue reading What is… Resilience
+This week's term is resilience.
+I used to be at least moderately resilient, but when depression is doing its thing, I feel like I have no resilience at all, and the slightest little hiccup will knock me on my ass.… Continue reading What Is… Resilience

-I think I used to be fairly resilient, although it's hard to remember because it's been so long.
-I am most definitely not resilient any more.
+Carolina Heza on Unsplash I think I used to be fairly resilient, although it's hard to remember because it's been so long.
+I am most definitely not resilient anymore.
 My weekend was not great, even though I tried to be mindful of self-care and include good stuff like journalling and meditating.
-My mood was low, and I felt … Continue reading So much for healthy coping strategies
+My mood was low,… Continue reading So much for healthy coping strategies

 Sometimes it's nice to have a visual reminder of our own strength and resilience